prandell/randell-comics-graphql/notes.md

 - the Firebase console can be used to create authentication, database instances and more.
 - Firebase has a function `onAuthStateChanged` which returns a listener that allows us to perform an action on any change to the authentication state.
 - Firebase actually persists logins across refreshes automatically
+- Firebases database service is Firestore
+- Firebase also offers storage for static content like images.
+I had some trouble using the libraries to retrieve them, so I actually used the google cloud links and made them public.

 ## Context

 - Due to single direction data flow, passing data from one component to another without "Prop Drilling" is achieved through context - a central/external place we store important state attributes.
 - `createContext` and `Provider` from React allows us to use a component to wrap the parts of our component tree that need to be able to access a particular piece of context
+- context can even be used to alter SCSS variables (which allows for a theme toggle)